S-ENDA/DMH/documentation/struct_metadata.md

 Both discovery metadata and use metadata can be embedded in the files produced for a dataset through utilisation of self-explaining file formats.
 If properly done by the data producer, publication and preservation of data through services is simplified and can be automated.

+In order to support the FAIR principles, the following guidelines must apply to metadata:
+- Metadata must be self-explanatory and not need additional information.
+- Metadata must document the quality of data.
+- Data owners must manage the metadata only in one place.
+- It must be clear to everyone who is the data owner and responsible for updating metadata.
+- Geographical data and products with metadata that are not subject to grading regimes shall could be used in portals where the data is relevant.
+- Metadata is entered with English and Norwegian as standard

+(This is taken from FAIR-veileder by geonorge, but no similar for datasets...)

 To follow FAIR, metadata should:
 - Clearly and explicitly include the identifier of the data they describe.
 - Be accessible, even when the data are no longer available.
 - Be registered or indexed in a searchable resource.
 - Use a vocabulary that follows FAIR principles.

+(This is taken from previous text and FAIR webpage.
+I prefer this one.)

 ## Metadata types